American University of Afghanistan: Campus

 The International Campus was built later and served as the main campus for day to day university classes.
 The Women Center was the main building where most of the classes and offices were located alongside the major Auditorium.
 In 2019, Bayat IT center also opened which mainly housed IT classes and labs for the Computer Science department.
 There were branches of Yummy fast food on the second floor of the Women Center and a Finest supermarket Branch near the Football field.

 According to the President of AUAF, Ian Bickford, "We spent the last two days on campus trying to remove any student records and employee records from the campus, and that included destroying files and hard drives.
 My colleagues and I and some of the students who remained in the last day stood around a bonfire that was made of our campus records."
-As of 2022, the buildings of the campus are still intact, but no longer serve and teaching or research functions.
+As of 2022, the buildings of the campus are intact, but no longer serve any teaching or research functions.

 International Center for Afghan Women's Economic Development

-The International Center for Afghan Women's Economic Development (ICAWED) also known as the Women's Center, is an institution dedicated to advancing the role of women in Afghanistan's economy, located at the American University of Afghanistan (AUAF) in Kabul.
+The International Center for Afghan Women's Economic Development (ICAWED), also known as the Women's Center, was dedicated to advancing the role of women in Afghanistan's economy, located at the American University of Afghanistan (AUAF) in Kabul.
 ICAWED was established in 2013.

 Business Innovation Hub

 Business Innovation Hub (BIH) was founded in November 2013 as an initiative of the American University of Afghanistan.
-BIH is located at the International campus of AUAF.
-BIH is a business accelerator.
-BIH is staffed by a team of Afghan and international consultants who have extensive local and international business experience.
+BIH was located at the International campus of AUAF.